zhshijie/david-bear-tool/README.md

-# DavidBear README
+# DavidBearTool README

-This is the README for your extension "DavidBear".
+This is the README for your extension "DavidBearTool".
 After writing up a brief description, we recommend including the following sections.

 ## Features